Signals

 g_signal_connect is used most often.
 The signals

-“change-file” and “open-response” are connected to their callback
+“change-file” and “open-response” are connected to their

-defined by users.
+functions are defined by users.

 For example, callback functions are defined in